HU-SD-S3/s3-kennisbank/analist/ai-analist-3-compliance.md

 ## Lit elements guidelines
 - The component should be built using Lit (https://lit.dev/).

+### folder structure
+// Change this to match the folder structure you use in your project
+// Lit components should be in the src/components folder

 ### Naming conventions
 - The component html tag should be named using kebab-case and include at least one - character.
 - The name of the component file should be the same as the html tag of the component.